intelligent-soft-robots/pam_documentation/_sources/C5_visual_ball_tracking.md.txt

 - Turn on the "bright" light above the table tennis.
 - Login to rodau using the ball_tracking user.
 The password is written on the desktop.
 - Open a terminal.
-- Call ```tennicam_start```.
+- Call `tennicam_start`.
 Two terminals should open.
 If they do not show any error message, the tracking is active.

 #### How to fix the server?

 If you experience any issue, you can try to run in a terminal:

-- tennicam_list_cameras : check if the drivers detect the four cameras
+- `tennicam_list_cameras`: check if the drivers detect the four cameras
-- tennicam_ping_cameras: check if the desktop can ping the four camers
+- `tennicam_ping_cameras`: check if the desktop can ping the four camers
-- tennicam_capture_indep: check if the desktop can use the drivers to capture pictures from the cameras
+- `tennicam_capture_indep`: check if the desktop can use the drivers to capture pictures from the cameras
-- tennicam_capture: check if the desktop can use the drivers of the cameras to capture synchronized pictures
+- `tennicam_capture`: check if the desktop can use the drivers of the cameras to capture synchronized pictures

 #### How to start the client?